wfavorite/cgroupy/docs/AboutTheEffort.md

 > NOTE
 >> My current "native tongue" is Go, so this is where one may expect comparisons between the languages.
 I try to admit biases when i *know* they are present: __Don't drag one language's idioms into another!__

+## Packaging

+One 'next step' for this project would be about making it a distributable *tool*.
+Something like [cx_Freeze](https://cx-freeze.readthedocs.io/en/stable/) would be a goto solution.

+Old school Unix developers have been taught to avoid static binaries to save memory.
+(Yes, I am taking the *long* route to a point.)
+Statically compiled was *bad*.
+This made more sense than statically compiling in ``libc`` functions that were sure to be memory resident at any time on a memory constrained Unix system.
+These concerns have long ago taken a back seat to issues prevalent in modern development.

+With the advent of "shopping cart" development where public libraries are brought in to solve all kinds of problems, it now becomes imperative to have deterministic behaviour of imported code.
+There are solutions for this, but the best solution (IMHO) for this is to force the issue at build time instead of run time.

+> On: "shopping cart" development
+>> This seems like a strongly biased term, but I am certainly not opposed to the concept.
+That said, "shopping" is an apt comparison as shoppers should be *informed* about what they are purchasing.
+Blindly importing a module/package may introduce a deeply flawed implementation or worse a security threat.
+This is not a Python-specific problem, but a relies-on-external-code problem.

+For Rust and Go users, this is implicit in the development process.
+Python requires extra steps that came *after* the language grew in popularity.

+I must admit that I would much prefer Rust or Go to binding this project into a single distributable object.
+The unhappy middle would probably be binding this into a single ``.py`` file which would be possible because it does not rely on modules outside the standard library.
+That would / should require *some* test coverage to guard against behaviour drift in the interpreter / standard libraries.

 ## Typing

 Python variables are not (naturally) typed.
 I leveraged the "typing" module to handle this.
-I consider it a 'bolt-on' and not a first class capability in the language.
+(Despite it being in the standard library) I consider it a design 'bolt-on' / afterthought and not a first class capability in the language.
 The ability to create custom types as a first-class capability of the language in Go is a major win in comparison - IMHO.

 Custom types in Go are really convenient for making "Lego pieces" that fit together in a more structured / rules-based manner.
 For example: in the CGroup class there is a concept of a *name* and a *path*.
 They are both strings representing directories, but one is a modified version of the other.
 Creating these as custom types would protect against accidentally mixing them.